Goosse/woocommerce-dymo-barcodes/README.md

 Allows printing of product barcode labels using a DYMO LabelWriter printer.

+### Usage with Chrome

+With version 42 of Chrome, Google now disables NPAPI which is required to run the DYMO plugin.
+However, you can manually enable it by typing the following into the Chrome address bar and adjusting the setting: chrome://flags/#enable-npapi

 ### Features

-- Print barcode labels from the WordPress admin.
+- Print product barcode labels from the WordPress admin.
 - Select from medium and large labels in the settings.
 - Configure what data prints on each label in the settings.
 - Export labels in .csv format to import into Dymo software for bulk printing.